Cubs fans go crazy after World Series win

 World Series 2016: Cubs vs. Indians

-Cleveland's Roberto Perez hits a three-run home run in Game 1.
+Cleveland's Roberto Perez hits a three-run homer in Game 1.

 World Series 2016: Cubs vs. Indians